 Please detail the resources needed for the project.
-High-level information is sufficient.
-Bullet points may be use.
+As a lot of this has been provided in detail as part of your application, a high-level summary is sufficient.
+Bullet points may be used (150 words max).

-i) Research time practicalities
+i) Research Time Practicalities